decisiveE/BurgerShotJob-for-qb/README.md

 Hello guys !

-This is my first release for the QB Communmity and i want to shere with you my BurgerShot job.
+This is my first release for the QB Communmity and i want to share with you my BurgerShot job.

 Simple job using bt-target to build burgers, fill sodas, fry the fries, Sign On/Off work, trays for the BurgerShot MLO and stashes for stuff.

-This is the first version of the release and feel free to give some ideas .
+This is the first version of the release so feel free to give some ideas .

 Hope u guys find this usefull.